Have you always wanted to be a writer?

 What is your favorite season/ weather to write in and why?

 If you had the opportunity to live anywhere in the world for one year while writing a book, where would it be and why?
-I think a cabin in the woods or mountains would be great and isolated.
-I'd be off the grid with lots of time to write, but I'm not sure I could do it for a whole year.

 What’s the funniest typo you’ve ever written?